auth0/docs/articles/quickstart/spa/angular/interactive.md

 <%= include('../_includes/_auth_note_custom_domains') %>

-## Add Login to Your Application {{{ data-action=code data-code="login-button.ts#11:13" }}}
+## Add login to your application {{{ data-action=code data-code="login-button.ts#11:13" }}}

 The Auth0 Angular SDK provides tools to quickly implement user authentication in an Angular application, such as creating a login button using the `loginWithRedirect()` method from the `AuthService` service class.
-Executing `loginWithRedirect()` redirects the users to the Auth0 Universal Login Page.
+Executing `loginWithRedirect()` redirects the users to the Auth0 Universal Login page.
 Upon successful authentication, Auth0 will redirect the users back to the original application.

 ::::checkpoint